taroooyan/bg-wiki/NANO-MANUAL.md

 ![](https://raw.github.com/safecast/bGeigieNanoKit/0fe74739db57eaff2645784c28dcb78e88a4b2f0/nano%20manual%20named%20pics/Pieter_frustrated.jpg)

 #### BEFORE YOU START:
 The LND7317 pancake sensor is very delicate, although it looks robust.
 It has a thin mylar covering on one face, and inside there is a partial vacuum.
 The mylar is easily punctured, rendering the tube useless.
 Since it's the single most expensive component, it would be a shame to trash it.
 Please handle it carefully!
 May we recommend that you leave it in the box until you're ready to attach it?
 (That would be step 04.)
 And as with any work, before you start take time to gather tools, clear space, read the manual and turn off distractions.
 The assembly is not difficult but there are little details to pay attention to.
 Take a breath and enjoy the build.

 #### WARNINGS:
 Solder iron should be 200-350 degrees Celsius (400-650 degrees Fahrenheit?]
 We hate to be a nanny, but smoke from solder is dangerous for your health, so work in a well-ventilated area please.
 Wear safety glasses when cutting off leads.
 They become needle-like projectiles that could blind you or your cat.
 Do not puncture the Li-Po battery.
-And be gentle with the kit.
+Be gentle with the kit.
 Some of the components are fragile, e.g. it's possible to break the wire leads from the battery accidentally.

 ### Essential Tools:
 * soldering iron or gun